 (S-91) If the estimated costs of correction for receipts of DLA-owned materiel are more than \$1,000, the DLA Distribution Center shall send an actionable SDR to the product specialist/packaging specialist, who will provide disposition recommendations/instructions to the contracting officer.
 The contracting officer shall advise the contractor of the discrepancy and have the materiel returned to the contractor for correction/resubmittal; or, if there are urgent requirements, have the Government remediate the discrepancy at the contractor's expense.
-If the Government remediates the discrepancy, the contracting officer shall make a determination concerning appropriate reimbursement by the contractor for the Government's costs to correct the deficiencies.
+If the Government remediates the discrepancy, the contractor for the Government's costs to correct the deficiencies.

-(S-92) Contracting officers shall include procurement note C14 in solicitations and awards.
+(S-92) Contracting officers shall include procurement note C14 in solicitations and awards. \\\\\